generalelectrix/pyenttec/README.md

     port.dmx_frame[0] = 123
     port.render()

-On windows or linux, the select_port function can be modified.
+On windows or linux, the select_port function must be modified before use.
 Windows uses numbered com ports, and on linux your serial port directory and port name will probably be different.
 You can also just call the DMXConnection constructor directly with the right argument.